 As a solo female traveler, and one who travels to second and third world countries often, deciding where to stay when backpacking is an important.
 I look at safety as my number one factor and then following that of course everything else: WiFi access, cleanliness, social atmosphere, location, well the list goes on!
-While I occasionally splurge on a hotel or Airbnb, I heard the backpacking crowd in South Africa was amazing and of course the best way to make friends is to stay at hostels!
+While I occasionally splurge on a hotel or Airbnb, I had heard the backpacking crowd in South Africa was one to get to know and of course the best way to make friends is to stay at hostels!

-So, some of my friends gasp at the thought of staying in a hostel!
-Obviously, there are various types of hostels.
-There are dirty and unsafe ones (sure!) and there are also clean and safe ones too.
+Some of my friends gasp at the thought of staying in a hostel!
+There are various types of hostels, there are dirty and unsafe ones (sure!) and there are also clean and safe ones too.
 If you’ve had a bad experience, I would encourage you to be open because there are so many amazing ones around the world with a lot to offer!
-Generally, hostels offer a more affordable means to travel, they open opportunities for you to make new friends, and there are comfortable, safe, and clean options.
+Generally speaking, hostels offer a more affordable means to travel, they open opportunities for you to make new friends, and there are comfortable, safe, and clean options.

-In total, I spent a solid 3 weeks in Cape Town alone and stayed in multiple hostels.
-Overall, my top three picks for Best Hostels in Cape Town are based on prior research, friend’s recommendations, ratings and reviews on various booking sites, and my own personal experience.
+I spent a solid 3 weeks in Cape Town alone and stayed in multiple hostels.
+My top three picks for Best Hostels in Cape Town are based on prior research, friend’s recommendations, ratings and reviews on various booking sites, and my own personal experience.
 In no particular order, the below hostels rank the highest on my list.
 All three are situated in the Green Point neighborhood in Cape Town and are literally blocks away from one another.
 Therefore, if you find one is full during your dates, check out one of the others!
 Green Point is a safe neighborhood, and very close to the V&A Waterfront.
-In my mind, Green Point is situated perfectly.
-Whenever I wanted to Uber to downtown Cape Town or to Camps Bay, I wasn’t too far from either.
+In my mind it was situated perfectly given whenever I wanted to Uber to downtown Cape Town or to Camps Bay, I wasn’t too far from either.
 Check out my recommendations below.

 - Atmosphere – I was able to easily make a tons of friends the first week I stayed at this hostel, likely due to the fact that there is a social bar and restaurant in the back that everyone hangs at.